 Tips For Divers & Polar Diving Considerations

-Weather conditions in the Antarctic Peninsula can be incredibly changeable; ensure you pack adequate clothes for protraction against the extreme cold and plan to dress in layers (when out of the water).
+Weather conditions in the Antarctic Peninsula can be incredibly changeable; ensure you pack adequate clothes for protection against the extreme cold and plan to dress in layers (when out of the water).
 Don’t forget gloves, hats, scarves, etc. A windproof jacket can be useful.

-Specialist cold water diving gear is a must, and diving boots are essential.
-Waterproof dry suits should have hoods and you’ll need diving gloves.
+Specialist cold-water diving gear is a must, and diving boots are essential.
+Waterproof dry suits should have hoods, and you’ll need diving gloves.
 Insulated underwear is vital.
 You’ll need to also take weight belts (weights are available on your boat), a torch, an underwater watch or gauge, a compass, a stabilizing jacket, and a knife.

 With all the wondrous sights to behold, you’ll definitely want to pack an underwater camera.
 A tripod can be great for helping you to capture the best pictures of the awesome above-water landscapes.
 Avid ornithologists are advised to take binoculars.

 Various languages are spoken throughout the Antarctica region, including Spanish, Russian, English, German, French, Swedish, and Norwegian.
-English is generally well spoken, and the helpful crew of your chosen Antarctica Peninsula liveaboard will ensure that you have no language barriers onboard or on shore excursions and island visits.
+English is generally well-spoken, and the helpful crew of your chosen Antarctica Peninsula liveaboard will ensure that you have no language barriers onboard or on shore excursions and island visits.

 Though the Antarctic Peninsula has no official currency, US dollars, GB pounds Sterling, Euros, and other major currencies shouldn’t pose a problem.

-When departing from and returning to Argentina’s Ushuaia, the official language is Spanish and the currency is the Argentine peso.
+When departing from and returning to Argentina’s Ushuaia, the official language is Spanish, and the currency is the Argentine peso.
 Electricity is between 220 and 240 volts AC, and round two-pin plugs or slanted three-pin plugs (types C and I) are the norm.

 Getting to Antarctic Peninsula in the Arctic

-Most liveaboard trips in the Antarctic Peninsula depart from, and return to, Ushuaia in Argentina.
+Most liveaboard trips in the Antarctic Peninsula depart from and return to Ushuaia in Argentina.
 It is often said to be the world’s most southern city.
 It is served by Malvinas Argentinas Ushuaia International Airport (USH).
 Regular flights are available from other parts of Argentina, as well as from airports around South America, the USA, and beyond.